hackclub/hackclub/workshops/drumpad/README.md

 <h1>DRUM PAD</h1>
 ```

-Then just under the `<h1>` tag we will have three rows and four columns of pads and each pad will be created with the `<div>` tag. you can think of the `<div>` tag as a box or container, and that's why we are using it here because each of our pads will have a boxy look.
+Then just under the `<h1>` tag, we will have three rows and four columns of pads, and each pad will be created with the `<div>` tag.
+You can think of the `<div>` tag as a box or container, and that's why we are using it here because each of our pads will have a boxy look.

 ```html